oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 The authors would like to thank the attendees of the OAuth Security Workshop 2023 session in which this was discussed, as well as the following individuals who contributed ideas, feedback, and wording that shaped and formed the final specification:

-Brian Campbell, Dick Hardt, Dmitry Telegin, John Bradley, Justin Richer, Mike Jones, Orie Steele, Tobias Looker.
+Brian Campbell, Dick Hardt, Dmitry Telegin, John Bradley, Justin Richer, Mike Jones, Orie Steele, Tobias Looker, Yaron Sheffer.